mkdocs/mkdocs/docs/user-guide/custom-themes.md

 done with pip, using `pip install .` if you are still in the same directory as the setup.py.

-Most Python packages, including MkDocs, are distributed on PyPI.
+Most Python packages, including elstir, are distributed on PyPI.
 To do this, you should run the following command.

 ```no-highlight